 While the patent now has a status of “Abandoned”, and all three deny an association with Bitcoin, there many similarities to the functioning of Bitcoin.
 Another coincidence appears that 3 days after this patent was filed, the bitcoin.org web site was then registered.

-A paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
+The Bitcoin White paper, authored by Satoshi Nakamoto, titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.

 The paper details methods of using a Peer-to-peer network to generate what was described as “a system for electronic transactions without relying on trust”.